 Since 2014, the VA has provided information on GI Bill-approved ETIs and available Post-9/11 GI Bill benefits through its online GI Bill Comparison Tool to help individuals make informed decisions about their education and training.
-The tool was initially launched in response to Executive Order 13607, and the requirements for the tool have been codified in 38 U.S.C.
-Section 3698(c).
+The tool was initially launched in response to

+&lt;sup>75 38 U.S.C. §3679(f)(1).